 The few times I have (unwittingly at first) fallen into any patterns of monogamy have been few and, ultimately, disastrous.
-I’ve never had a steady exclusive, monotheistic girlfriend, due first to circumstance and unrequited love and, later, to acceptance and a general love of the situation.
+I never had a steady girlfriend until I met my current partner.
+This was first due to circumstance and unrequited love and, later, to acceptance and a general love of the situation.
 I have, however, fostered many long lasting relationships that continue to grow to this day.
-Whether I happen to fuck these people or not, well that's between them and I, but I'll happily talk about it if asked.
+Whether I happen to have sex with these people or not, well that's between them and I, but I'll happily talk about it if asked.

 I'm now living a marvellous and exciting time in my life with my partner.
 I'm not overtly fond of certain recurring words and clichés that you'll see me artfully skirting (ie: primary partner/ polyamory, etc).
 We are merried (my favoured word) and we are incredibly happy in our intimacy, while also exploring intimacy and connection elsewhere.
 This is where I'm at.

 I also write, play and record music, it's all done at home, although I would love to play all this stuff live with people someday, somewhere...

 I'm very good at listening, it took me many years to get there .
 I feel good about helping people I care for.

 Otherwise, I'm very good at being self-taught.
 I'm more than competent at writing, playing guitar and percussion, translating, public speaking, DJ'ing, design and other things I've found myself doing, both for fun and professionally... albeit in a idiosyncratic way.

 After asking around, the recurring answer seems to be "tall and dodgy".
 I can live with that.

 Non fiction: Robert Anton Wilson; Alan Watts, David Bohm, Eric Fromm, Douglas Rushkoff, Charles Eisenstein, Arundhati Roy,